sahmedG/graph-ql/README.md

     - Grades ✅
     - Audits ✅
     - Skills ✅
     - Statistcs Graph
         - Atleast 2 ✅
-        - Must be done with SVG?
+        - Must be done with SVG ✅

 2. A Way to Logout ✅
 3. Hosting with Github Pages